The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Chromatography is one of the work horses for the Analytical Chemist/ Forensic Scientist.
 The students will have the opportunity to use Thin Layer Chromatography (TLC) in order to identify an expected drug sample.
 The session is suitable for up to 30 GCSE/A-Level students per 45-60 minute session.

-We are holding A-level taster days in Physics, Chemistry and Forensic Science over June 2015.
-The students will have the opportunity to visit the School of Physical Sciences and spend a day in our teaching laboratories conducting experiments and challenges in Physics, Chemistry or Forensic Science.
+We are holding University taster days in Physics, Chemistry and Forensic Science over June 2015.
+Students will have the opportunity to visit the School of Physical Sciences and spend a day in our teaching laboratories conducting experiments and challenges in Physics, Chemistry or Forensic Science.
 The sessions are only open to a maximum of six year 12 students from a single school.

 A workshop in Polymer Chemistry is under development, further details coming soon.